 Motivated by the hinge structure present in protein chains and other molecular conformations, we study the singularities of certain maps associated to body-and-hinge and panel-and-hinge chains.
 These are sequentially articulated systems where two consecutive rigid pieces are connected by a hinge, that is, a codimension two axis.
 The singularities, or critical points, correspond to a dimensional drop in the linear span of the axes, regarded as points on a Grassmann variety in its Pl¨ucker embedding.
 These results are valid in arbitrary dimension.
 The three dimensional case is also relevant in robotics.

 Borcea, Ciprian and Streinu, Ileana, "Singularities of Hinge Structures" (2008).
-Faculty Publications.
-Paper 12.
+Computer Science: Faculty Publications, Smith College, Northampton, MA.